suurjaak/grepros/README.md

 and it does not have the concept of a message type hash.

-These are serious limitations in ROS2 compared to ROS1, at least with versions up to ROS2 Humble, and require extra work to smooth over.
+These are serious limitations in ROS2 compared to ROS1, at least with versions up to ROS2 Humble and counting, and require extra work to smooth over.
 Without knowing which version of a message type package a bag was recorded with, reading bag messages with changed definitions can result in undefined behaviour.